firyalff/mailService/README.md

 ```
 for MongoDB, you can host your own free server in mlab.

+This project also utilize new-relic server monitoring to log server activity and errors by using official newrelic nodejs module.

+You can setup your own monitoring by replacing new relic config file in `./configs/monitoring.json`, config file sample provided also in sampleConfigs folder

 ## Mail Provider
 Currently, MailService supports only two mail service, sendgrid and